toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 Each group is structured around a for loop, iterating over all included and selected models in a predefined sequence, which can be customized by the user.
-All models within a pipeline sequentially access and modify the same :py:class:`~pyxel.detectors.Detector` object. pon completion, the pipeline yields the modified :py:class:`~pyxel.detectors.Detector` object as output, ready for generating output files based on the results.
+All models within a pipeline sequentially access and modify the same :py:class:`~pyxel.detectors.Detector` object.
+Upon completion, the pipeline yields the modified :py:class:`~pyxel.detectors.Detector` object as output, ready for generating output files based on the results.

-Since version 2.0, Pyxel possesses the ability to accommodate multiwavelength models.
+Since version 2.0, Pyxel includes the ability to accommodate multi-wavelength models.
 These models, along with their associated groups, are visually highlighted by distinct colors in the accompanying image.
-Integration of multiwavelength photons is conducted latest at the charge collection stage, ensuring their consolidation across the designated wavelength range without delay.
+Integration of multi-wavelength photons occurs either in the photon collection or in the charge generation model group, ensuring that they are consolidated across the specified wavelength range.

 .. image:: _static/pipeline.png
     :width: 600px